Why Does Your Email Subject Line Matter?

 3. Test your subject lines.

 A/B testing can help you determine which email subject line appeals more to your contacts.
-Through an A/B testing result, it provides you with information on what content approach best resonate with your readers—allowing you to modify your future contents.
+Through A/B testing, you can find out what works best for your intended readers—allowing you to modify your future content.
 By practising this, you will start to see the growth of open click rates.
 When it comes to comparing the subject line you can test the following variables: the copy length, word choice, personalization, etc.